The Vermont Statutes Online

 (c) The portion of the skull on a male antlerless moose where antlers would be attached;

-15.0 Permit Allocation15.1 The number of either-sex and/or antlerless permits or bull only permits to hunt and take moose during both the regular and archery seasons will be set by the Board.
+14.0 Permit Allocation14.1 The number and type (either sex, antlered, or antlerless) of permits to hunt and take moose during both the regular and archery seasons will be set by the Board.

-16.1 Pursuant to 10 V.S.A. § 4254, eligible for Vermont veterans will receive special priority drawing in the regular moose season lottery drawing.
+15.1 Pursuant to 10 V.S.A. § 4254(i), eligible Vermont veterans will receive special priority drawing in the regular moose season lottery drawing.

-17.3 Permits will be awarded to individuals that submit the five (5) highest bids.
-Individuals submitting the next five (5) highest bids will be eligible, in order of declining bid value, to receive a permit if higher-ranked bidders do not submit payment within 15 calendar days following notification.
+16.3 Permits will be awarded to individuals that submit the highest bids.
+Individuals submitting the next highest bids will be eligible, in order of declining bid value, to receive a permit if higher-ranked bidders do not submit payment within 15 calendar days following notification.